MicrosoftDocs/azure-devops-docs/release-notes/2023/includes/boards/sprint-216-update.md

 _"I want to prevent some users from editing work item fields but allow them to contribute to the discussion."_

-To accomplish this, you need to go to Project Settings > Project Configuration > Area Path.
+To accomplish this, you need to go to **Project Settings > Project Configuration > Area Path**.
 Then select the area path of choice and click Security.

 ![Area Path](../../media/216-boards-01.png)

-Notice the new permission "Edit work item comments in this node".
-By default, the permission is set to "Not set".
+Notice the new permission **"Edit work item comments in this node"**.
+By default, the permission is set to **Not set**.
 Meaning, the work item will behave exactly like it did before.
-To allow a group or users to save comments, select that group/users and change the permission to "Allow".
+To allow a group or users to save comments, select that group/users and change the permission to **Allow**.

 ![New Permission](../../media/216-boards-02.png)